 \subsection{Subdominant Pure-Proton Component}

 Here we consider the possibility of a second, subdominant component of UHECRs in addition to CRs originating from sources described within the UFA15 framework.
 Specifically, we consider that some population of sources produces a pure-proton component escaping the source environment which extends to energies $\gtrsim 10$ EeV.
+Similar studies were conducted in \cite{vanVliet+19,Moller+18}, but without constraining the proton fraction to CR data.
 A pure-proton composition was originally expected for GRBs~\cite{Waxman95}, due to the extreme temperatures in the collapsar which dissolve nuclei depending on the radius at which they are injected into the jet.
-The possibility that both pure-proton or mixed compositions can follow from different conditions has been discussed by multiple authors, e.g., see~\cite{Horiuchi+12,Zhang+17}.
+The possibility that either pure-proton or mixed compositions can follow from different conditions has been discussed by multiple authors, e.g., see~\cite{Horiuchi+12,Zhang+17}.
 Phenomenologically, it is interesting to investigate whether such an additional component may better describe the Auger data and whether such a component can be ruled out by multimessenger data.
 Further motivation to study an additional UHE light component comes from recent observational evidence using Auger’s surface detector (SD), which shows that the rate of increase of the average nuclear mass with energy is slowing at the highest energies~\cite{Aab+17}.
 That analysis makes use of the fact that the SD rise-time is sensitive to composition and that the order-of-magnitude larger SD dataset provides adequate statistics to study trends to higher energies than is possible with the fluorescence detector’s measurements of $X_\mathrm{max}$.

 To study this question we introduce an additional component characterized by only three parameters: the spectral index of the escaping protons, $\gamma_p$, the cutoff energy of their spectrum, $E_\mathrm{max}^{\mathrm{UHE}p}$, and the fraction $f_p$ of energy carried by these protons relative to the total energy of all CRs escaping their source with $E > E_\mathrm{ref} = 10^{19}$ eV.
 Quantitatively, $f_p$ and $\Phi_p$ are defined as